-- Recipients who do not complete the course of study or publish research for which they received funding may be required to refund some or all of the funds to the Discovery Foundation. - Foundation grants are only compensation for the salary portion, as would be provided in the public sector, not for overtime or Remunerative Work Outside the Public Service.
+Recipients who do not complete the course of study or publish research for which they received funding may be required to refund some or all of the funds to the Discovery Foundation.

 Reporting

 - Successful applicants are required to report on their progress twice a year and to submit narrative and financial reports at the end of the grant period. - Payments will depend on the timely submission of satisfactory narrative and financial reports.